Tiger conservation: CITES

-While there have been no recent tigers sightings in North Korea, it is the only country listed which has not ratified CITES.
+While there have been no recent tiger sightings in North Korea, it is the only country listed which has not ratified CITES.

 The 13 TRC who are CITES member states recently held a conference in Russia and jointly vowed to double the estimated number of tigers left in the wild (3200).
 Poaching, however, remains a very significant problem in all 13 TRC, despite the implementation of CITES regulations within their borders.

 In the 15th CITES conference held in Doha, Qatar in March 2010, all party members agreed to stricter agreements between members states to protect the tiger.
 However the United Nations warned that tigers are still at risk of becoming extinct as members states are currently failing to clamp down hard on the illegal trade of tigers and tiger derivatives within their borders.

 Although CITES has been successful in curbing this illegal trade, CITES as an international institution relies on member states to effectively implement conventions within their national borders.
 The quality of such implementation varies significantly within member states.
 For example, Thailand implemented CITES policies to a very high standard but the illegal tiger trade is still rife within this country.
 A governance structure such as CITES is powerless to control issues such as poaching unless it has the full cooperation of all actors, including the state.

 Another reason why CITES seems to be failing could be ascribed to the lucrative nature of the tiger trade.
 The World Bank estimates that the illegal international trade of wildlife on the black market is worth an estimated $10bn per year.
 By selling one tiger skeleton, a poacher could make an amount equal to what some labourer would earn in 10 years.

 A report released by the International Union for Conservation of Nature reported that wild tiger populations were 40% higher than previously estimated, with between 3,726 and 5,578 tigers believed to be in the wild.
 Despite these improvements, populations of tigers have declined precipitously in Malaysia and are now likely extinct in Cambodia, Laos, and Vietnam.